Bkassh/gitops-demo/README.md

 ![alt text](images/image-16.png)

 With this I have explained in details how I have carried out the task that Compredict Team has provided.
 I thank them again for their planning of the task.
-I am new to writing README files, I have double checked for error while writing but if something pops up, then kindly excuse.
+I am new to writing README files, I have double checked for error while writing but if something wrong pops up, then kindly excuse.
 Looking forward for more.

 --Bikash Dutta